vre-hub/vre-hub.github.io/docs/rucio.md

 ```console
 $ curl -i --key ~/.globus/userkey.pem --cert ~/.globus/usercert.pem -H "X-Rucio-Account: <myrucioaccount>" -X GET https://escape-rucio-auth.cern.ch/auth/x509 | sed -n -e 's/^.*X-Rucio-Auth-Token: //p'
 ```
-The \< myrucioaccount \> instance needs to be replaced with your Rucio UI account name, the same as your IAM account (but you can also find it by navigating [here](https://escape-rucio-webui.cern.ch/) and selecting the ‘Account management’ option under the Admin scroll-down menu).
+The \< myrucioaccount \> instance needs to be replaced with your Rucio UI account name, the same as your IAM account (but you can also find it by navigating [here](https://vre-rucio-webui.cern.ch/) and selecting the ‘Account management’ option under the Admin scroll-down menu).

-*Note: Using curl with the --insecure option allows curl to make insecure connections (i.e. curl does not verify the certificate), bypassing: curl: (60) SSL certificate problem: self signed certificate in certificate chain.
-Another solution is proposed [here](https://escape-rucio-webui.cern.ch/).*
+*Note: Using curl with the --insecure option allows curl to make insecure connections (i.e. curl does not verify the certificate), bypassing: curl: (60) SSL certificate problem: self signed certificate in certificate chain.*

 Create a variable by copying the token which has been generated and running in the command line:

 ```console
 $ token="<your_token>"
 ```
-Do not forget the “ symbol.
+Do not forget the `“` symbol.

 After the token has been saved, you can run any Rest Api command, for example listing all the available RSEs or all the scopes: